hicksjoseph/CloudCoreo/pages/mydoc/mydoc_iam-root-multiple-keys.md

 ---

 ### Details
 Root account has multiple access keys.
 Given the broad permissions of the root account, surface area of security risk should be minimised.
-It is pertinent to be aware of the presence of each root access key and users may also consider limiting root account to one active access key.
+It is pertinent to be aware of the presence of each root access key and users may also consider limiting the root account to having one active access key.